Parameter-wise co-clustering for high-dimensional data: Numerical Experiments on Artificial Data

-The algorithm was performed in the same way as before.
-In Table \ref{tab:sim1best} we show the average error of the estimates with their standard deviations like before.
-The ARI results are also shown in Table \ref{tab:sim1bari}.
-Figure \ref{fig:Sim2est} shows the progression of the estimates.
-We see this time that although it is not as flat as that seen in Simulation 1, we still obtain a fairly stable chain after a burn in of around 20 iterations of the SEM algorithm.
-Finally, we display the true co-clustered data like before in Figure \ref{fig:coclustsim2}.
-We see here that unlike in the first simulation, there is little separation between blocks.
+Table \ref{tab:sim1best} shows the average error of the estimates over the 50 datasets, and the average ARI values over the 50 datasets for each partition are shown in Table \ref{tab:sim1bari}.
+Again, we obtain very good classification performance for all three partitions.
+The progression of the parameter estimates is shown in Figure \ref{fig:Sim2est}.
+Similar to Simulation 1, a burn-in period of 20 iterations is still sufficient to obtain a stable chain.
+Finally, Figure \ref{fig:coclustsim2} displays the co-clustering solutions for one of the 50 datasets.
+Unlike in the first simulation, there is very little spatial separation between blocks.